citation-style-language/abbreviations/ncbi/README.md

 # NCBI Journal Title Abbreviations

-Abbreviations of over 38000 journal titles _referenced_ in the [catalogue](https://www.ncbi.nlm.nih.gov/nlmcatalog/journals) of the [National Center for Biotechnology Information][ncbi], part of the US [National Library of Medicine][nlm], are provided in [JSON][json] format.
+The abbreviations of over 38000 journal titles _referenced_ in the [catalogue](https://www.ncbi.nlm.nih.gov/nlmcatalog/journals) of the [National Center for Biotechnology Information][ncbi], part of the US [National Library of Medicine][nlm], are provided in [JSON][json] format.
 This allows [Pandoc][pandoc] and other programs to produce references with correctly abbreviated journal titles in accordance with the [American Medical Association][ama] [_Manual of Style_][style].